angular/angular/aio/content/guide/pipes.md

 The [JsonPipe](api/common/JsonPipe)
-provides an easy way to diagnosis a mysteriously failing data binding or inspect an object for future binding.
+provides an easy way to diagnose a mysteriously failing data binding or inspect an object for future binding.